 Satellite Signal splitter:

-We have a 2-ways, 3-ways, 4-ways splitters. the job of this is totally different from that of a DiSEqC switch because it split the signal from one dish among various receivers.
-It is ideal for houses where we have many decoders and it minimizes how many dishes you install to watch one satellite package picture below:
+We have 2-way, 3-way, and 4-way splitters. the job of this is totally different from that of a DiSEqC switch because it split the signal from one dish among various receivers.
+It is ideal for houses where we have many decoders, and it minimizes how many dishes you install to watch one satellite package picture below:

 The heavy-duty actuator /Jack/motor for big Satellite dishes

-A linear actuator is an actuator that creates motion in a straight line, in contrast to the circular.
-Typically though, the term “hydraulic actuator” refers to a device controlled by a hydraulic pump.
+A linear actuator is an actuator that creates motion in a straight line, in contrast to a circular.
+Typically, the term “hydraulic actuator” refers to a device controlled by a hydraulic pump.
 Air actuators are not necessarily used for heavy-duty machinery and instances where large amounts of weight are present.
-Since a big dish is typically heavy especially the one made of steel from 2meters and above, you are advised to use a jack. see picture below:
+Since a big dish is typically heavy, especially made of steel from 2 meters and above, you are advised to use a jack.
+See the picture below:

 - Satellite Finder/Tracker (Sat-finder)

-First off, a satfinder is an electronic device used in finding satellite tv signals and tracking them. some of them even come with a compass that helps you detect the location you are targeting.
+First off, a satfinder is an electronic device used to find satellite tv signals and track them.
+Some of them even come with a compass that helps you detect the location you are targeting.

-Definition of Important Terms With Respect to How To Calculate the Dish Size
+Definition of Important Terms Concerning How To Calculate the Dish Size

-The following terms have to do with the non-visible aspect of satellite tv dish installations and configurations.
+The following terms concern the non-visible aspect of satellite tv dish installations and configurations.

-- EIRP: means “equivalent isotropically radiated power” (EIRP) or, alternatively, effective isotropically radiated power.
-This is the amount of power that a theoretical isotropic antenna would emit to produce the peak power density observed in the direction.
-More explanation on this later down the line in this post.
+- EIRP: means “equivalent isotropically radiated power” (EIRP) or effective isotropically radiated power.
+This is the amount of power a theoretical isotropic antenna would emit to produce the peak power density observed in the direction—more explanation later in this post.

-- Satellite Frequency: In a layman’s language Frequency, is express in gigahertz.
+- Satellite Frequency: In layman’s language, it is expressed in gigahertz.
 For example, for the C-Band, we can have something like 3.7-gigahertz (GHz) to the 6.4-GHz frequency range.
 The digital broadcast satellite transmits programming in the Ku frequency range (11.7 GHz to 14.5 GHz )

 - Polarization; For example, vertical polarisation is when the electric field is vertical.
-When people talk about polarisation they are referring to the electric field vector.
-References to ‘vertical’ and ‘horizontal’ are frequent since terrestrial antennas are normally vertical or horizontally relative to the ground.
-Check out the following illustration: DStv Eutelsat 36e has the following frequency, polarization, and symbol rates; frequency = 12245, polarisation is H, Symbol rates = 27500.
+When people talk about polarization, they refer to the electric field vector.
+References to ‘vertical’ and ‘horizontal’ are frequent since terrestrial antennas are generally vertical or horizontal relative to the ground.
+Check out the following illustration: DStv Eutelsat 36e has the following frequency, polarization, and symbol rates; frequency = 12245, polarization is H, and Symbol rates = 27500.

-It is very likely you have been hearing stuff like you need a particular size of the satellite dish to track a specific satellite package.
-For example, “track DStv with a 90cm dish”, “track Hotbird 13e with 3meter(300cm dish” and other technical jargon.
+It is very likely you have been hearing stuff like you need a particular satellite dish size to track a specific package.
+For example, “track DStv with a 90cm dish”, “track Hotbird 13e with 3meter(300cm dish,” and other technical jargon.

 You may also wonder why you can’t receive a particular satellite tv package in your region.
 This and many more will be explained in this section.

-Dear readers, we don’t just come about all this measurement and calculations by guessing.
-There are parameters that you must know, some requirements must be met before you can install a satellite TV in your location.
+Dear readers, we don’t just come about all these measurements and calculations by guessing.
+You must know some parameters; some requirements must be met before installing a satellite TV in your location.

 Factors That Affect The Size of Dish to Be Use for Satellite TV Packages

-Now, the image above just explained EIRP.
-The simple rule here is: the larger the EIRP value, the smaller the dish that will be required to successfully track channels from that satellite.
+Now, the image above explains EIRP.
+The simple rule here is the larger the EIRP value, the smaller the dish that will be required to track channels from that satellite successfully.

 How to Get the EIRP of A Specific Satellite TV Package

 Lyngsat is a very useful website where you can get general information about satellite TV packages across the globe.
-On lyngsat, you can have access to satellite information such as TPs, eirp, and so on.
+On lyngsat, you can access satellite information such as TPs, eirp, etc.

-A very useful page on lyngsat is the lyngsat-maps.com.
-You can certainly you can get the map and eirp for any satellite of your choice from this page.
+A beneficial page on lyngsat is the lyngsat-maps.com.
+You can certainly get the map and eirp for any satellite of your choice from this page.

-Noteworthy, to get the EIRP of a particular satellite on lyngsat, all you need is the name(e.g MyTV) and orbital position(E.G 16ºEast or West) of such satellite.
+To get the EIRP of a particular satellite on lyngsat, you only need the name(e.g., MyTV) and orbital position(e.g., 16ºEast or West).

-Peradventure you don’t know the degree, just make sure you know the satellite name.
+If you don’t know the degree, ensure you know the satellite name.
 Next, make sure your search keyword is pointed to www.lyngsat.com.

-Trust me, you will certainly get the map, the footprint and the dish size(EIRP) required to get the signal.
+Trust me; you will get the map, the footprint, and the dish size(EIRP) required to get the signal.
 Now, let me give you a practical example.

-For example, to search DStv Africa’s map on lyngsat maps, just type the following into google.com search engine box.
+For example, to search DStv Africa’s map on lyngsat maps, type the following into the google.com search engine box.